 I’m taking the privilege of naming these homes the Miller Park Duplex Historic District.
 There are 19 buildings comprising 38 homes clustered on two blocks with a shared park in between the duplexes.

-For years, many of these homes have provided Section 8 housing, and their condition is shady at best.
+For years, many of these homes have provided Section 8 housing, and with absentee landlords, many of them are in poor condition to say the least.
 However, as other deteriorated historic properties in Omaha have shown, money fixes everything and these homes could be great again.

 There are 19 duplexes in the Miller Park Duplex Historic District.
 They are: